storybookjs/builder-vite/packages/builder-vite/README.md

 The builder supports both development mode in Storybook, and building a static production version.

+If you were previously using `@storybook/manager-webpack5`, you'll need to remove it, since currently the vite builder only works with `manager-webpack4`, which is the default and does not need to be installed manually.

 ### Customize Vite config

 The builder will _not_ read your `vite.config.js` file by default.